Tuesday, January 29, 2019

 30 2 1 * * root /usr/bin/rsnapshot monthly

-This will run the snapshot every 4 hours then also do a daily (3:30AM), weekly (3:00AM), and monthly (2:30AM) run. adjust as you see fit. since they are on the same file system they use little space as rsync use hardlinks and renames folders from the current hourly to the oldest monthly snapshot.
+This will run the snapshot every 4 hours then also do a daily (3:30AM), weekly (3:00AM), and monthly (2:30AM) run. adjust as you see fit. since they are on the same file system they use little space as rsnapshot use hardlinks and renames folders from the current hourly to the oldest monthly snapshot.

 Next is to install haveged.
 This helps a VM to generate entropy for randomization such as SSH key generation and what not.
 It keeps /dev/random and /dev/urandom full.